SiliconLabs/wiseconnect/docs/software-reference/manuals/siwx91x-software-reference-manual.md

 ![ Wireless wakeup](./resources/wireless_wakeup.png)

-#### MCU Wake Up Modes
+#### MCU Wakeup Modes

-The wake-up mode defines the bootloader sequence the SiWx917 will undergo once it comes out of sleep.
-The table below lists the different types of wake up modes available.
+The wakeup mode defines the bootloader sequence the SiWx917 will undergo once it comes out of sleep.
+The table below lists the different types of wakeup modes available.

 ![ MCU wakeup modes](./resources/MCU_wakeup_modes.png)